martian77/wordpress-plugin-template/README.md

     mv "$file" "${file/-pt-/-??-}";
   done
   ```
+  (Note that sometimes when you copy this out the quotes may get swapped for smart quotes.
+It will break.)

 - Replace value of PT_PLUGIN_SHORTNAME with your plugin shortname.
 - Search and replace all instances of PT_ to find constants and classnames.
+- Search and replace -pt- for file includes.
 - Search for plugintemplate and replace as required.
+- Don't forget to change the notes at the top of the plugin main file.